Endometriosis: the undetected gynaecological condition

 In endometriosis, the womb lining, also known as the endometrium, does not stay where it belongs – in the womb.
 It migrates around the body and grows anywhere, usually in the abdomen.
-It often attaches to the ovaries, peritoneum, bladder or between the vagina and intestines.
+It often attaches to the ovaries, peritoneum, bladder, the womb or between the vagina and intestines.
 These cells do not forget their original purpose, and subsequently grow and bleed during the cycle.
-Unlike in menstruation, however, the blood and mucus cannot discharge through the vagina, but remain in the body.
-For many women, this results in cysts, infections and adhesions, which can cause severe pain.

 How the condition manifests varies from woman to woman.
 The extent of spread in the body is not related to the symptoms; smaller sites can cause severe pain, while women with extensive sites may not be aware of their condition.

-Possible symptoms of endometriosis:
+Possible indications of endometriosis:

 • Heavy or prolonged periods